How to Write a Great Cover Letter: 6 Easy Steps + Examples

 Example:

-“ I was excited to see that [Company Name] was hiring a sales manager skilled at tapping into new markets and growing the customer base.
-I have been to many of your company’s networking events myself and always found invaluable connections.
-With over five years of experience attracting new customers and promoting brand loyalty, I believe I would be the perfect fit for this role.”
+“ I was excited to see that [Company Name] is hiring a Sales Manager focused on expanding into new markets.
+I’ve attended several of your networking events and built valuable industry connections there.
+With over five years of experience increasing customer acquisition and boosting brand loyalty, I believe I’m a strong fit for this position.”4.
+Middle paragraph

 Example: